Diloveyi411/drahoslava-v2/replit.md

 - **Shadow System**: Softer, multi-layered shadows complement the glass effects without harshness.

 ### Technical Implementations
 - **Dynamic Service Detail Pages**: Each service (`/services/:slug`) has a dedicated page with a hero section, full description, glass card content sections, and navigation.
 Content is sourced from `client/src/data/services.json`.
+The first content section of the inner-work service features a split layout with an image (Dadi-art-94_1761189715147.jpg) on the left and text on the right (desktop), stacking on mobile with text above image.
+The image has a square aspect ratio with a 20% milky overlay consistent with the gallery aesthetic.
 - **Newsletter & Blog System**:
     - **Notion Integration**: Articles are fetched from a Notion database via a custom backend API using native fetch.
 Slugs are auto-generated if not provided in Notion.
     - **Markdown Support**: Article detail pages (`/newsletter/:slug`) render rich-text Notion content using `react-markdown` with `remark-gfm`, styled to match the iridescent pearl aesthetic.